Demographics of Ontario: Immigration

 Ontario is a very diverse province.
 For example, 54.8% of the population of Toronto was born outside Canada, which is the second-largest percentage of immigrants in a single city on Earth, after Miami.
 Hamilton is ranked the third-most diverse urbanized area in Canada (after Toronto and Vancouver).

 The 2021 census reported that immigrants (individuals born outside Canada) comprise 4,206,585 persons or 30.0 percent of the total population of Ontario.

 Recent immigration

 The 2021 Canadian census counted a total of 584,680 people who immigrated to Ontario between 2016 and 2021.

 Interprovincial migration

 Ontario's interprovincial migration rate have shifted over the years.
 It was negative in the 1970s, positive in the 1980s, but then negative again in the 1990s.
 It went back to the positive in around the time of the turn of the millennium for a few years, but has been in the negatives constantly from 2003 to 2015, and has been in the positives since then.
-Over the period from 1971 to 2015, Ontario was the province who experience the second lowest levels of interprovincial in-migration and out-migration, second only to Quebec.
+Over the period from 1971 to 2015, Ontario was the province which experience the second lowest levels of interprovincial in-migration and out-migration, second only to Quebec.